 COPYRIGHT COMMITTEE The crusade to protect broadcasters' copyright interests continues.
 The National Association of Broadcasters copyright committee has been assigned the task of monitoring all copyright activity at the Copyright Royalty Tribunal and on Capitol Hill.
 The heightened importance of copyright issues was apparent when NAB converted an ad hoc committee on copyright to a permanent body.
-David Polinger, senior vice president and assistant to the president, wpix(TV) New York, was named chairman.
+David Polinger, senior vice president and assistant to the president, wPIX(TV) New York, was named chairman.

 "The committee keeps abreast of all copyright issues," he said.
 It's agenda includes signal piracy, compulsory licensing, music licensing, restoration of syndicated exclusivity, home taping and preservation of the FCC's must-carry rules.
 Another function of the committee, explained its chairman, is to guide the NAB's presentations to the copyright tribunal, which sets and distributes compulsory license fees.
-At the moment the NAB is seeking the inclusion of commercial radio in the distribution.
+At the moment the NAB is seeking the inclusion of commercial multiyear.
+No staff cuts have yet been made, although Ritter/Geller will have the power to do so, Oak said.
+R/G publishes Playgirl and Slimmer magazines, is involved in a joint paperback book publishing venture with Simon & Schuster, and does merchandising campaigns for blue jeans and sunglasses.